 Breathing: Inhale deeply in the starting position.
 Retain the breath inside while raising the legs and holding the position.

 Exhale while lowering the legs.
 Beginners may find it helpful to inhale while raising their legs.
 Advanced practitioners may exhale after returning I returning to the starting position.

 Duration: When conducted dynamically, up to 5 rounds are possible; only three rounds are possible when performed statically.

-Benefits: Shalabhasana strengthens the lower back and pelvic organs and relieves backache, mild sciatica, and slipped disc as long as the condition is not severe.
+Benefits: This asana for back pain is that Shalabhasana strengthens the lower back and pelvic organs and relieves backache, mild sciatica, and slipped disc as long as the condition is not severe.

 It tones and balances the functioning of the liver, stomach bowels, and other abdominal organs and stimulates the appetite.
 It tightens the muscles of the buttocks and causes the body to do vajroli mudra spontaneously.